 Karen Shayne, Host/Executive Producer

-Karen is a former healthcare professional and cancer survivor.
+Karen is a former healthcare administrator and cancer survivor.
 She began her work in production by creating award-winning healthcare segments for Nashville based CBS and NBC.
 She was also featured in HuffPost, AOL/Yahoo, People Magazine, Nashville Business Journal, Hope For Women Magazine, The Doctors Channel, Healthline, and ABC Chicago.
 Karen also hosted a radio show on Salem Media Network.
-In 2012, Karen created the Women Survivors Alliance, a 501c3 non-profit with the purpose of the establishing a network where women affected by cancer can find their voice, improve their quality of life, and embrace their journey.
+In 2012, Karen created the Women Survivors Alliance, a 501c3 non-profit with the purpose of establishing a network where women affected by cancer can find their voice, improve their quality of life, and embrace their journey.
 Today, Karen travels around the country finding stories that inspire and motivate.
-She also is the Publisher of New Focus Daily Magazine and Host/Executive Producer of the series, global storytelling movement, UNTOLD.
+She also is the Publisher of Unconditionally Her and serves as Executive Producer of UNTOLD.
 Karen has been recognized for multiple awards ranging from 2011’s Health Care Hero by the Nashville Business Journal and the 2003 Small Business Council of America’s “Humanitarian of The Year” award.
 Simply, Karen has proven understanding every aspect of a survivor because she is a survivor.
 Karen’s extensive background in media production has lead to the creation of the UNTOLD project.
 Now it is her passion to find provocative, yet inspiring stories in hopes one life can be moved to change their corner of the world.